 It is obtained by roasting arsenopyrite minerals in absence of air and condensing the sublimate.
 Some As is trapped in the sulfide residue.

-It is converted to volatile As2O3 by roasting in air.
-Flue dust of lead and copper obtained from their sulfide minerals are another source of As2O3.
+It is converted to volatile As2O3 by roasting in the air.
+Flue dust of lead and copper obtained from their sulfide minerals is another source of As2O3.
 It may be reduced to the element by carbon reduction.

 What are the uses of arsenic?

 - Arsenic compounds are widely used in the early 20th century for controlling weeds and pests due to their toxicity.
 In 1980 all arsenate pesticides were banned due to the carcinogenic properties of As.

 - It is still used for the preservation of wood and for making special types of glasses.

 - In medicine, the arsenic-based drug Salvarsan was used for the treatment of syphilis until penicillin was discovered.